Soft Shell Jackets

 Very nice jacket.
 Well made and fits right.
 I'm 6' and 235 lbs and XL fits me well.
 I really like this jacket.
 Incredibly sharp looking and well constructed.
 I listed the higher hand pockets as both a pro and a con.
 They are designed perfectly when wearing a backpack as they stay above the hip-belt and remain accessible.
 On the other hand, they look a little odd and not placed well for the hands in average everyday use.
 So, take that how you will.
 They are designed with a function in mind and work… Full review

 If you need a winter soft-shell and weight isn't an issue, this is the one.
 Purchased my first one last Autumn (2016) in size XL and in the striking Red colour.
 Rab states this jacket is a "Regular fit."
-I ordered my usual XL size, which for me (who's of rugby player build) is a tad long over my arms and a bit snug around my bulky torso.
-However.
-The jacket's length does give some additional protection below the waist and means that it won't ride up as easily when i'm reaching up or stretching.
-Full review
+I ordered my usual XL size, which for me (who's of rugby player build) is a tad long over my arms and a bit snug around my bulky torso - Rab tend to make Softshell jackets which can be quite long in the sleeves and form fitting in the body these days.
+Which may be great for people with the arms… Full review

 If a softshell and wind jacket mated this would be their offspring—a well-constructed piece that excels in certain conditions.
 I'd been looking for an in-between piece that would cut the chill from the wind but still have some breathability on the trail when a fleece would be overkill.
 As an Outdoor Research fan I jumped at the Whirlwind Hoody when it was offered on their site for 50% off despite not seeing a lot of info on it.
 Big score.
 It's usually the first thing I pull from my pack and I… Full review